-Because the coordinating furniture pieces can be on the smaller and more delicate side, it's probably best suited for kids ages four and older, or younger, if you're closely supervising.
+Because the coordinating furniture pieces can be on the smaller and more delicate side, it's probably best suited for kids ages four and older.
 Assembly is required, and most people found it simple to do.

 Melissa & Doug Fold & Go Dollhouse